envris/digital-trade-handbook/culture-values/language/index.md

 Web portals are information sites, often focused on internal users.
 They compile information and content from different sources, and link to other places.

-Taking Farmers to Market is a transactional and informational service for agricultural exporters.
+Taking Farmers to Markets is a transactional and informational service for agricultural exporters.

 We are building this service to work with other government services the same people may need.